aimms/user-guide/aimms-ide/Aimms/Page Manager/Page Objects/Pivot Table/Properties/General2.rst

-This property defines whether or not an end-user of your Aimms application is allowed to save the modification that he makes in the pivot table.
+This property defines whether or not an end-user of your AIMMS application is allowed to save the modification that he makes in the pivot table.
 It can be set to the following values:

 *   No: no end user state will not be created